bravegrumpy/bravegrumpy.website/steps.md

     - Ruby is alsy a DRY language.
 It also use the MVC model.
 So ultimately it should feel suuuuuper similar to Django.

 ## Git source control

 There is this thing called a submodule.
 This allows you to ehrm.... save your work in a different repo.
 Basically, I am able to reference [bravegrumpy.website.ruby.blog](https://github.com/bravegrumpy/bravegrumpy.website.ruby.blog), which is where the blog repository is *actually* stored, within this repository.
 And somehowe it all works.

 This is pretty cool.

 I am curious to see how this will work with Amplify.

+### More notes abot git and branching

+I'm trying this new thing called Graphite.
+It's a thing that basically goes on top of github, and creates branches after changes are made, rather than before.
+I wonder what it is going to make of my 16 branch monstrosity.

+Again, I have a lot of stuff in branches that are.... there so that I can see why I did them.
+This now is not a monorepo, as ruby-on-rails showed me how sub-modules work.

+However, this is a playground, so it is edited ad-hoc.